 Care My Way® gives quick treatment for common conditions like upper respiratory infections.
 Download the app to get started.

-Betty Xiong, a Marshfield Clinic Internal Medicine physician assistant, provides insight on five things you should know about laryngitis:
+Betty Xiong, a Marshfield Clinic Health System internal medicine physician assistant, provides insight on five things you should know about laryngitis:

 What causes people to lose their voice?